chaosparrot/marithime_talon/README.md

 - Skipping a self repair cycle should append the value instead
 - Selections do not work when repeating the same correction, but having another correction be a closer match - Expected is it selecting the first correction instead TOKEN-WISE
 - TODO:
-  - Integrate input history event registering on the right places in the actions
+  X Integrate input history event registering on the right places in the actions
+  - Integrate proper self repair with EXACT matches ( because insert with exact matches do not result in key presses / inserts )
+  - Integrate remove event registering
-  - Integrate the skip checking
+  X Integrate the skip checking
   - Integrate retrieving the states for correction looping
   - Integrate phonetic repetition checking